IntentSoftware/docs/articles/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 Next, let's install the Module we created in the [previous step](xref:tutorials.create-a-module.create-a-simple-module).
 To do this we first navigate to the `Modules` tab of our Application.

 ### Finding and Installing the Module
 The default repository for our Modules is still set to the Intent Architect website.
-This means that we're only able to search for Modules created by the Intent Architect team.
+This means that we're only able to search for the official Modules hosted by Intent Architect.
 Let's change this so that our default repository is the folder where our `MyModule.Entities` was created.

 1. Open [User Settings](xref:how-to-guides.change-user-settings).
 2. Add a new Repository with a unique `Name` (e.g. "My Modules") and `Address` to the full location of the folder where our Module was created (e.g. `C:\Dev\MyModules\Intent.Modules`).